-If we stop recycling, we will see an increase in water and air pollution caused by extraction and processing activities related to production.
+If we stop recycling, we will see an increase in water and air pollution.
+Pollution would increase due to increased extraction and processing activities related to production.

 The environmental impact of water and air pollution can have serious consequences for us1.

 Air pollution, meanwhile, can cause respiratory illnesses in humans due to increased ozone levels and particulate matter in the air.
 It can also cause acid rain, which affects the soil and vegetation, leading to erosion and reduced agricultural yields.
-The effects of air pollution are not restricted to certain areas, as pollutants can travel in air currents and have global impacts.
+The effects of air pollution are not restricted to certain areas.
+Pollutants can travel in air currents and have global impacts.

 If we stop our recycling efforts, biodiversity loss will have serious long-term consequences for humans and nature.
-Biodiversity is essential for maintaining healthy ecosystems and providing us with food, clean air and water, and other resources.
+Biodiversity is essential for maintaining healthy ecosystems and providing us with food, clean air, water, and other resources.